EnrightLab/gutmetagenome/README.md

 * NEXTFLEX® 16S V1 - V3 rRNA Amplicon-Seq Library Prep Kit
 This [kit](https://www.revvity.com/gb-en/product/nextflex-16s-v1-v3-12-24-rxn-nova-4202-02s#product-overview) is designed for the preparation of multiplexed amplicon libraries that span the hypervariable domains one through three (V1-V3) of microbial 16S ribosomal RNA (rRNA) genes.
 These libraries are compatible with paired-end sequencing on the Illumina® sequencing platforms.
-* Sequencer Used Illumina MiSeq
+* Sequencer Used Illumina MiSeq at Cambridge Genomic Services (Pathology).

 ### 16S Database Used